openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

  - A fixed-length octet string representing the EdDSA secret key, whose length depends on the algorithm ID as specified in {{tab-eddsa-artifacts}}.

  - A fixed-length octet string containing the ML-DSA secret key in seed format, whose length is 32 octets (compare {{tab-mldsa-artifacts}}).
-   The seed format is defined in accordance with [FIPS-204], Section 3.6.3.
+   The seed format is defined in accordance with Section 3.6.3 of [FIPS-204].
    Namely, the secret key is given by the value `xi` generated in step 1 of `ML-DSA.KeyGen` [FIPS-204].
    Upon parsing the secret key format, or before using the secret key, for the expansion of the key, the function `ML-DSA.KeyGen_internal` [FIPS-204] has to be invoked with the parsed value of `xi` as input.